 CalPERS has decided to temporarily suspend open enrollment for the Long-Term Care Program due to current uncertainty in the long-term care market.
-Therefore, effective June 17, 2020 and until further notice, CalPERS Long-Term Care will not be accepting new applications for coverage.
+Therefore, until further notice, we are no longer accepting new applications for coverage.

 In November 2020, the CalPERS Board of Administration approved a rate increase on all Long-Term Care Program policies to be phased in over two years.
 The Long-Term Care Fund is facing a shortfall due to lower than expected investment returns and an adjustment in actuarial assumptions.
 Given this shortfall, rate increases are necessary to cover the projected future costs of providing benefits to policyholders.

 We recognize this is an exceedingly difficult time, particularly during the continued uncertainty caused by COVID-19 and its impact on seniors and caregivers.
 We’ve spent months comprehensively exploring numerous options and consulting with state and national experts.
 We’re only taking this action because there is no viable alternative.
 We must maintain the sustainability of the program and protect the benefits for policyholders who count on the program for critical long-term care.

 CalPERS is engaging an external manager with expertise in long-term care fund investing to improve investment returns in a low-interest rate environment.
 The CalPERS Board of Administration approved a change to its mix of investments in March 2021.

 We’ve developed benefit design options that, if accepted, will allow you to avoid the 52% rate increase.
 These options will also be offered for the up to 25% rate increase.
 The options include:

 - Reducing the duration of your benefit.
 This option would shorten the benefit period of your policy.*